 11. Buzz Bomb Balloon Game

 ✓ 1 balloon per player, not inflated,

 ✓ Large heart shape from butcher paper

-tape for center of target
+✓ Tape for the center of the target

-Formation: line or circle
+- Form a line or circle

 - All players inflate their balloon.
 Some players may need help.

 - When the leader says “1, 2, 3, GO!” the players release their balloons in the direction of the target. (the large heart)

 - Score 5 points for the closest balloon and 15 points for a direct hit.

 12. Valentine’s Day Tiddly Winks Game

 - Before play—cut a medium paper heart.
 Provide each player with 4 plastic disks (Tiddly Winks or Bingo markers).

 - Form a circle at a table or on the floor.
 Place the heart in the center of the circle.
 When you say “Go” the players “shoot” their disks onto the heart by pressing the edges with another disk.

 - How many can they get to land on the heart?

 - It’s harder than you think!
 Let the kids try this as many times as they would like.
 If you have a large group of children, divide players into smaller groups and make more heart “targets”.

 13. Throwing the Smile!

 This is a fun circle game.
 In this game, players are forbidden to smile, but –giggling and laughing will abound anyway.

 - “It” then uses their hand to wipe the smile off their face and throw it to another player, who has to catch the smile with their hand, and then put it on.

 - The new “It” can wipe off the smile to throw to someone else (though he/she will probably choose to make funny smiley faces at everyone for a minute or two before relinquishing the happy role.)
 Meanwhile, all other players must sit stone-faced.

 TIPS: The youngest players are the least successful at winning this game (they simply can’t stop themselves from laughing), but they also tend to enjoy it the most.)
 Cassie/Mi.
 Adapted from: familyfun.go.com

 14. Heart Unhid Valentine’s Day Game

 - Staple a 2″ piece of string to a heart cut out of posterboard or construction paper.
 Hide the heart while all players close their eyes.
 The Valentine maybe covered but the string must be left exposed and visible.

 - Tell players to search for the Valentine, but when they find it they should not pick it up or tell anyone.
-Instead they must just go and sit back down and say “Hearts Unhid!”
+Instead, they must just go and sit back down and say “Hearts Unhid!”

 - They then wait until everyone else has found it.
 The first player to sit down then may hide the heart.
 Source: partygamecentral.com

 15. Themed Word Race